By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 These days, people just aren’t getting the sleep they need, and it’s costing them in some pretty significant ways.
 You could say that we’re suffering from an epidemic of exhaustion.

 Yeah… but who needs sleep, anyway?
 We all do… Lack of sleep has been linked to serious chronic conditions like hypertension, heart disease, diabetes, obesity, and mood disorders.
 And – let’s face it – being tired, spacy or cranky all the time compromises quality of life.
 Our work and relationships can pay the price.
+Plus, lack of sleep can make us more accident prone, resulting in injuries (and even deaths) in the workplace and on roadways.

 Ready to get some more sleep?
 Before you reach for those sleeping pills, I’d like to tell you about a natural sleep aid that offers even more benefits than better sleep.